 Methodology & sources

 Cycles with PCOS can be irregular.
-This tool cannot diagnose or replace clinical care.
-For personalised advice, talk to a clinician.
+This tool cannot diagnose ovulation, PCOS or pregnancy and cannot replace clinical monitoring.

 Frequently asked questions